cloudmesh-community/sp19-222-101/project-report/report.md

 The raw messages of each email generally contain too much information to be considered useful to train the classifier.
 In particular, raw email message text has many characters that contribute little to the classification of the email.
-To counteract this, we removed all non-alphabetical characters from the from the data set.
+To counteract this, we removed all non-alphabetical characters from the data set.
 Also, we removed any words that were only one character long, such as 'a' and 'I'.
 Finally, we removed all instances of the word 'the', which turned out to be one of the most common words in all the training emails.